Webinars and Podcasts

 Are you aware of the continuing risk of septic transfusion reactions?

-We will bring you up to date with the latest, most relevant insights in a series of short educational webinars hosted by experts to cover three key subjects:
+We will bring you up to date with the latest, most relevant insights in a series of short educational webinars hosted by experts to cover key subjects:

 Part 1: Bacterial contamination rates in platelet components